Indecent Exposure Lawyer in Rancho Cucamonga

 Indecent exposure can be elevated to a felony under specific aggravating circumstances, leading to much harsher penalties.

-- Second or Subsequent Offense (PC 314(1)): If you have a prior conviction for indecent exposure (PC 314(1)) or for a lewd acts with a minor (PC 288), any new indecent exposure charge will automatically be filed as a felony.
+- Second or Subsequent Offense (PC 314(1)): If you have a prior conviction for indecent exposure (PC 314(1)) or for lewd acts with a minor (PC 288), any new indecent exposure charge will automatically be filed as a felony.

 - Penalties: 16 months, 2 years, or 3 years in state prison.